 Contributions Are Tax Deductible and much appreciated.
 For further information or if you have questions, please call the NFB of Washington at (425) 823-6380.

 Have a car, boat or RV in running condition you no longer are using?
 Want to help the NFB?
-You can donate that car, boat or RV to the NFB, receive a tax deduction and know that your donation is helping to promote the welfare of the nation's blind including blind Washingtonians and their integration into society on a basis of equality with the sighted.
+You can donate that car, boat or RV to the NFB, receive a tax deduction and know that your donation is helping to promote the welfare of the nation's blind including blind Washingtonians by raising their expectations of themselves so that they can achieve their dreams and live the lives they want.
 Call (855) 659-9314 with title, VIN and telephone number and a representative will assist you with the donation.
 To make the donation online, go to https://nfb.org/nfb-vehicle-donation-form.